Yurievich73/Yurievich73/README.md

 - 👋 Hi, I’m @Yurievich73
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via GitHub
-- 😄 Pronouns: ...
-- ⚡ Fun fact:

 <!---
 Yurievich73/Yurievich73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.